National Brain Awareness Week 2014

 Brain Awareness Fair

 Brain Awareness Week is a global campaign created to promote public awareness of brain research.
-The Sinai Neuroscience Outreach Program (SNOP) will host its first annual Brain Awareness Fair for elementary, middle, and high school students and their parents, on Tuesday, March 12.
+The Sinai Neuroscience Outreach Program (SNOP) will host its second annual Brain Awareness Fair for elementary, middle, and high school students and their parents, on Thursday, March 13.
 Attendees will learn about the taste/smell connection, hold real animal brains, make their own brain hats, and much more.
 Icahn School of Medicine at Mount Sinai faculty will be on hand to answer questions and dispel myths about Autism, Alzheimer's disease, drug abuse and addiction, and memory and cognition.

 Participating faculty members will include: